Skip to main content

 1. Tax1099

-• Direct IRS AIR transmission with schema validation and clear reject codes.
+• Direct IRS transmission with schema validation and clear reject codes.

-• Imports data via CSV/Excel, secure SFTP, and even REST API for large volumes.
+• Import data via CSV/Excel, secure SFTP, or REST API for large volumes.

 • Handles multiple dependents and partial-year coverage with ease.

-• Sniffs out duplicates, validates addresses and SSNs, and makes corrections simple.
+• Removes duplicates, validates addresses and SSNs, and makes corrections simple.

-• Offers a recipient e-delivery portal and an optional print-and-mail service.
+• Get access to a recipient e-delivery portal and an optional print-and-mail service.

-• Your data is safe with role-based access, multi-factor authentication, audit logs, and SOC-aligned security posture.
+• Keeps data safe with role-based access, multi-factor authentication, audit logs, and SOC-aligned security posture.

 • One dashboard for multiple EINs, with archives and easy export of audit trails.